ankitsinghaniyaz/classandobjects/content/tutorial/setup_postgres_with_rails_on_ubuntu.md

 +++

-This is no beginner stuff.
+This is no beginner stuff!
 Every time I have to do a fresh install of Postgresql and make it work with Ruby on Rails.
 It is a pain in the ass.
 I made up my mind that this is going to be the last time I will have trouble doing this.
 So here we go with every minute details.

 ## System Specification
 Ubuntu 20.04